The Legend of Sigurd and Gudrún: The New Lay of Gudrun

-Gudrun again wanders witless through the forest.
-At last, she casts herself into the sea, which refuses to take her.

-Gudrun ponders her woes.
-She calls Sigurd to return to her.
-Again she casts herself into the sea, where her grief is drowned.

 Origin

 According to Christopher Tolkien, it is no longer possible to trace the exact date of composition of the two poems in The Legend of Sigurd and Gudrun, though circumstantial evidence suggests that they date from the 1930s.
-In his foreword, Christopher Tolkien writes: "He scarely ever (to my knowledge) referred to them.
+In his foreword, Christopher Tolkien writes: "He scarcely ever (to my knowledge) referred to them.
 For my part, I cannot recall any conversation with him on the subject until very near the end of his life, when he spoke of them to me, and tried unsuccessfully to find them."

 Tolkien wrote in 1967, in a letter to W. H. Auden: "Thank you for your wonderful effort in translating and reorganizing The Song of the Sibyl.
 In return, I hope to send you, if I can lay my hands on it (I hope it isn't lost), a thing I did many years ago while trying to learn the art of writing alliterative poetry: an attempt to unify the lays about the Völsungs from the Elder Edda, written in the old eight-line fornyrðislag stanza."